demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/MicrosoftGraphApplications_description.md

 ## Authorization
 In both options below, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.

-In order to connect to the Microsoft Graph Services using either Cortex XSOAR Azure App or the Self-Deployed Azure App:
+In order to connect to Microsoft Graph Services using either Cortex XSOAR Azure App or the Self-Deployed Azure App:
 1. Fill in the required parameters.
 2. Run the ***!msgraph-apps-auth-start*** command.
 3. Follow the instructions that appear.